Humber River Hospital increases cord blood educational resources for new moms

 A new partnership announced between Humber River Hospital (HRH) Insception Lifebank and Victoria Angel cord blood banks will provide educational resources to expectant families birthing at Humber River Hospital.

-HRH will feature cord blood educational information on the hospital’s website (link to page) and in patient care areas within the childbirth unit.
+HRH will feature cord blood educational information on the hospital’s website and in patient care areas within the childbirth unit.

 “The partnership aims to ensure expectant moms have all of the information they need to make an informed decision regarding their baby’s umbilical cord blood stem cells,” said Dr. La Roche, Chief of Obstetrics and Gynecology.